 This worked well when we began as a small group of polyamorous friends throwing sex parties.
-But as we grew and evolved, Organ House became so much more than a group of friends.
-We developed a mission: to normalize non-monogamous relationships and sexual exploration.
+But as we grew and evolved, Organ House! became so much more than a group of friends.
+We developed a mission: to normalize non-monogamy and sexual exploration.
 And our ever-growing community became both a way to further that mission and an end in and of itself.
 In order for us to create a truly safe and supportive environment to explore relationships and sex, we needed to build a community where people were cared for as they embarked on this adventure.
 What makes our community safe, supportive, and inclusive are the values that guide our endeavors.
-The development of CARE Culture is an effort to clearly articulate those values so that we can hold ourselves, and each other, to them.
+The development of CARE Culture is an effort to clearly articulate those values so that we can hold ourselves to them and let them be our guideposts.

 Whereas Consent Culture provides the minimum rules of engagement, CARE Culture goes a step beyond by fostering an environment of compassion, humility, courage, and growth.
-As we walk down this untouched path together, we don’t have a roadmap; however, our values provide the guideposts for our journey.
 Our culture of CARE is based on the following core values: Community, Autonomy, Responsibility, and Exploration.

 We strive to create an inclusive, supportive community that actively demonstrates genuine concern for each other’s safety, happiness, and growth.

 We’re more than just a great party!
-More than a place to wear costumes, eat cheese, and be sexy, Organ House is a community.
-We seek diversity and welcome anyone who shares our values and adheres to our standards.
+Organ House! is a community.
+We seek diversity and welcome anyone who shares our values and upholds our standards.
 We care about each other.
-We’re proactive about addressing problems and keeping our spaces and relationships safe.
 We help each other to learn and grow.
 And we support each other as we navigate relationships and sex.

 We affirm every individual’s right to give, withhold, and revoke their free and knowing consent in their personal interactions.
 We strive to create a community where people are empowered to do so.

 Beyond consent, we value autonomy in sex and relationships.
 We value choice.
-Not only do we want to hear “yes” but we also require an enthusiastic “yes!”.
+Consent is a minimum.
+Not only do we want to hear “yes” but also we require an enthusiastic “yes!”.
 We require that “yes!” to be given freely, without coercion, and with awareness of what is being agreed upon.
 Moreover, we want folks to own their “no”s and have the ability to prevent, stop, or redress unwanted forms of intimacy.
 We strive to normalize conversations about wants, needs, and boundaries when it comes to sex and relationships.

 We take responsibility for our own safety and wellbeing, and for our impact on the safety and wellbeing of our community.

 We strive to keep ourselves and others safe in sex and relationships.
-This begins with knowing and communicating one’s own needs and boundaries and encompasses eliciting and respecting the needs and boundaries of others.
-It extends to safe sex practices and healthy relationships.
+We care about our parters’ experience and take reasonable responsibility for our effect on others.
 We all make mistakes and sometimes, most often inadvertently, we cause harm.
 This is especially easy to do when we are in new relational or sexual territory.
 When this happens, we ask folks to listen for understanding of others’ experiences and to take responsibility for their role in that experience.
 As individuals, and as a community, we’re responsible for preventing, recognizing, and redressing harm.